spudlamx/login_app/README.md

 The tool I used to write this was Virtual Studio Code.

-Writen in python using the Django library.
+Writen in python using the Django library, and Html.

 # Useful Websites